ENG4516 – Northern Ireland

 Schedule, syllabus and examination date

-- gained an insight into, and understanding of, the modern conflict in Northern Ireland since 1968 – “the Troubles” – and the attempts which have been made to resolve it
+- gained an overview of Northern Irish history, including the modern conflict in Northern Ireland since 1968 (the “Troubles”) and the attempts which have been made to resolve it

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Seminars, 2 hours per week for 10 weeks.
 20 hours in all.

 - Attendance at least 8 out of 10 seminars.
 Additional absences must be justified by documentation.
 Read more about rules concerning valid excuses and how to apply for approved absences or postponements here.
 Please note that absence exceeding 50 % of all seminars may not be approved, regardless of any excuses.

 - A proposal for your individual essay topic turned in by a stated deadline.